Satisfactory Academic Progress (SAP) Policy

 Students who have successfully appealed financial aid suspension are placed on Probation Status.
 Students on Probation are eligible to receive financial aid for one semester, after which they MUST meet SAP or meet the requirements of their academic plan that was approved by Academic Advising/OneStop.

-Graduate students must meet the minimum grade point average required by the program, complete all degree requirements within 150% of the maximum time frame described in the Academic Catalog and measured in attempted credit hours and successfully complete at least 67% of attempted units on a cumulative basis.
+Graduate students must meet the minimum grade point average required by the program, complete all degree requirements within 150% of the maximum time frame described in the Academic Catalog and measured in attempted credit hours.

 Maximum Time Frame of Eligibility for Financial Aid

 Undergraduate degree programs are designed to be completed in four years.
 Federal regulations specify that students are eligible to receive aid for 150% of the time normally required to complete an academic program.
 A minimum of 128 units is required for an undergraduate degree.
-The maximum time frame for students in these programs is 192 attempted units (128 x 1.5=192).
+The maximum time frame for an undergraduate student’s degree completion is 192 attempted units (128 required units x 150% = 192 possible attempted units), or six years of full time enrollment (4 years x 150% = 6 possible years), whichever comes first.
 Students may receive federal financial assistance for 150% of the length of their degree program.
 University and state aid has a maximum time frame of four years.
 Additionally all periods of attendance count toward the duration of eligibility whether aid is received or not.

 Students enrolled in a program of more than two academic years must have a Pepperdine cumulative GPA of at least a "C" or its equivalent at the end of 4 terms or two years or must have an academic standing consistent with the school's graduation requirements.
 Students that do not meet this requirement will not qualify for financial assistance and all aid will be suspended.